The Florida Flute Association

 A native of Ithaca, New York, Ms. Buyse graduated with distinction from the Eastman School of Music, where she was a student of Joseph Mariano.
 Awarded a Fulbright grant, she subsequently studied in France with Michel Debost, Jean-Pierre Rampal and Marcel Moyse.
 Also an accomplished pianist, she served for two years as accompanist at Rampal’s summer master classes in Nice, France.
 An active member of the National Flute Association, she has served on the Board of Directors and as program chair for the 1987 convention in St. Louis.
 She has been a featured performer at NFA conventions in Boston, New York Philadelphia, Washington, Chicago, Columbus, San Diego, Kansas City, Anaheim, Las Vegas and New Orleans.
 In 2010 Ms. Buyse received the National Flute Association’s Lifetime Achievement Award in recognition of outstanding contributions to the flute community worldwide.
 She maintains a web presence at www.leonebuyse.com.

-Companies that attended our last convention: (listing of Exhibitors attending 2017 will be available late Fall)
+Companies that attended the 2016 convention: (listing of Exhibitors attending 2017 will be available late Fall)

 Burkart Flutes and Piccolos